cmstead/promise-puppeteer/README.md

 ## Introduction ##

-Promise Double Factory is a drop-in test solution for handling ES-Next and Promise/A+ promises in your code under test.
-The goal of Promise Double Factory is to make it as smooth and easy as possible to test code consuming promises without having to do a bunch of test gymnastics.
+Promise Puppeteer is a drop-in test solution for handling ES-Next and Promise/A+ promises in your code under test.
+The goal of Promise Puppeteer is to make it as smooth and easy as possible to test code consuming promises without having to do a bunch of test gymnastics.

-Why use Promise Double Factory:
+Why use Promise Puppeteer:

 - **Easy to use** -- API is exposed to developer to allow for full control over promise execution
 - **Predictable** -- Executes promise code as it behaves in the wild, making it easier to verify everything works as expected